 According to the American Urologic Association, men who smoke or who have the following conditions are not candidates for penile vascular surgeries:

-Arterial Stents: Doctors are investigating the use of drug-coated stents (similar to those used in angioplasty for heart blockages) for treating ED in men who have not been helped by drug therapy.
+Doctors are investigating the use of drug-coated stents (similar to those used in angioplasty for heart blockages) for treating ED in men who have not been helped by drug therapy.
 The stents are tiny, expandable metal mesh tubes that are implanted in an artery that provides blood flow to the penis.
-Preliminary studies have been promising, but only men with specific types of blood flow blockages caused by atherosclerosis are candidates for this procedure.
+Only men with specific types of blood flow blockages caused by atherosclerosis are candidates for this procedure.
 These stents are currently only being studied in clinical trials.
 They have not yet been approved for ED treatment.

 Because many cases of ED are due to reduced blood flow from blocked arteries, it is important to maintain the same healthy lifestyle habits used to prevent heart disease.

 Eat a heart-healthy diet rich in fresh fruits and vegetables, whole grains, and fiber and low in saturated fats and sodium.
 Because ED may be related to circulation problems, diets that benefit the heart are especially important.